SanabilQureshi/SanabilQureshi/README.md

 ## About Me

-I'm love to read and experiment with building **scalable infrastructure**, **automating complex workflows**, and creating **reliable deployment pipelines** that bridge the gap between development and production.
+I love to read and experiment with building **scalable infrastructure**, **automating complex workflows**, and creating **reliable deployment pipelines** that bridge the gap between development and production.
 Applying this to the field of Machine Learning / AI is exciting for me since it bridges the gap between theoretical analysis and practical value.

 Currently, I'm exploring **container orchestration**, **observability platforms**, and **infrastructure as code** to build more robust and maintainable systems.